umccr/aws_parallel_cluster/README.md

 ### Installation

-Head to the [releases](../../releases) page to download the latest release.
+Head to the [releases][releases] page to download the latest release.
 ```shell
 # Make sure conda is at the latest version
 conda update --name base conda